When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.

 Ignorance Is Bliss Is Ignorant

-And actually, as much as I hate FOMO, I like knowing what other people are up to.
+But like most thoughts that pop into my mind, I realized it was stupid upon further reflection.
+First of all, complete ignorance is impractical.
+How do you ignore what everyone else is doing?
+Secondly, as much as I hate FOMO, I like knowing what others are up to.
 It gives me ideas and motivates me.

 The opposite: